-Some medical insurance packages may be available that include prescription drug discount cards.
+Some packaged medical insurance bundles may be available that include prescription drug discount cards.
 For people without a traditional major medical health insurance plan, prescription drug discount programs provide you with a way to save money on the medications you need.
 Just be sure you understand how to use your card.
 How does it work?